Tylosaurus: Size

 Some species of Tylosaurus are among the largest known mosasaurs.
-The largest well-known specimen, a skeleton of T. proriger from the University of Kansas Natural History Museum nicknamed "Bunker" (KUVP 5033), has been estimated to measure between 12-15.8 m long.
-A fragmentary skeleton of another T. proriger from the Sternberg Museum of Natural History (FHSM VP-2496) may be from an even larger individual; Everhart estimated the specimen to come from a 14 m individual compared to his 12 meter estimate for Bunker.
+The largest well-known specimen, a skeleton of T. rex from the University of Kansas Natural History Museum nicknamed "Bunker" (KUVP 5033), has been previously estimated to measure between 12-15.8 m long.
+More recent estimates have suggested a more precise size of around 13.2 m, with the species as a whole ranging between 7.7-13.2 m.
+Large Tylosaurus specimens including KUVP 5033 were initially classified as giant specimens of the species T. proriger.
+With the recognition of T. rex, however, the size estimates of T. proriger have since been revised to lower ranges of between 3.9-9.5 m.
 The genus exhibits Cope's rule, in which its body size has been observed to generally increase over geologic time.
 In North America, the earliest representatives of Tylosaurus during the Turonian and Coniacian (90-86 mya), which included early T. nepaeolicus and its precursors, typically measured 5-7 m long and weighed between 200-500 kg.
 During the Santonian (86-83 mya), T. nepaeolicus and newly-appearing T. proriger were 8-9 m long and weighed around 1100 kg.
-By the Early Campanian, T. proriger attained lengths of 13-14 m.
+By the Early Campanian, the newly emerged T. rex attained lengths of 13-14 m.
+(Note: Because both species' representative specimens are mostly from a single formation or region respectively, it is possible that the apparent shorter maximum length of T. proriger compared to T. rex is an artifact of sampling bias.)
 Everhart speculated that because mosasaurs continuously grew throughout their lifetime, it would have been possible for some extremely old Tylosaurus individuals to reach 20 m in absolute maximum length.
 However, he stressed the lack of fossil evidence suggesting such sizes and the odds against any being preserved.

 Other Campanian-Maastrichtian species were similarly large.
-The most recent maximum estimate for T. bernardi is 12.2 m by Lindgren (2005); historically the species was erroneously estimated at even larger sizes of 15-17 m.
-A reconstruction of T. saskatchewanensis by the Royal Saskatchewan Museum estimated a total length of over 9.75 m.
+The most recent maximum size estimates for the holotype of T. bernardi are 12.2 m by Lindgren (2005) and 11.6 m by Zietlow et al. (2026); historically the species was erroneously estimated at even larger sizes of 15-17 m.^{Table S1} T. gaudryi, T. kansasensis and T. iembeensis have been estimated around 7.1 m, 2.9-7 m and 5.5 m respectively by Zietlow et al. (2026).^{Table S1} A reconstruction of T. saskatchewanensis by the Royal Saskatchewan Museum estimated a total length of over 9.75 m.
 A mounted skeleton of T. pembinensis, nicknamed "Bruce," at the Canadian Fossil Discovery Centre measures at 13.05 m long and was awarded a Guinness World Records for "Largest mosasaur on display" in 2014.
 However, the skeleton was assembled for display prior to Bullard and Caldwell (2010)'s reassessment that found the species' number of vertebrae to be exaggerated.
 T. "borealis" is estimated at 6.5-8 m in total length.